WebAssembly/component-model/design/mvp/Concurrency.md

 [above](#threads-and-tasks), a spawned thread inherits the task of the spawning thread which is why threads and tasks are N:1. `thread.new-indirect` adds a new thread to the component instance's threads table and returns the `i32` index of this table entry to the Core WebAssembly caller.
+After creation, the implicitly-set containing task of a thread can be explicitly overridden using the [`thread.set-task`] built-in mentioned above.

 Like [`pthread_create`], `thread.new-indirect` takes a Core WebAssembly function (via index into a `funcref` table) and a "closure" parameter to pass to the function when called on the new thread.
 However, unlike `pthread_create`, the new thread is initially in a "suspended" state and must be explicitly "resumed" using one of the following 3 thread built-ins.
 Once the thread is resumed, the thread can learn its own index by calling the [`thread.index`] built-in.

 A suspended thread (identified by thread-table index) can be resumed at some nondeterministic point in future via the [`thread.resume-later`] built-in.
 In